werfyg/astar-docs/docs/dapp-staking/for-stakers/staking.md

 **Unbonding Panel:**

 The unbonding panel is where you can see the progress of unbonding and withdraw.
 Once it’s unbonding we cannot know which dApp you have unbonded from but remain as `Chunks`.
-There is a unbonding period of 10 ERAs for Astar and 5 EARs on Shiden.
+There is a unbonding period of 10 ERAs for Astar and 5 ERAs on Shiden.
 After you have unstaked and when those ERAs pass, you will be able to withdraw.
 More information about [Unbonding](unbonding).

 ----